SteveCTOS/SteveCTOS/README.md

      left of the screen.

   2. From a terminal install the following using apt-get
-    - sudo apt-get install git g++ cmake open-cobol
+    - sudo apt-get install git git-gui g++ cmake open-cobol

   3. Using Software Manager install